APPRENTICESHIP TAX

 OUR KEY FIGURES

-Our commitment to our students is at the heart of everything we do, with our three fully equipped campuses designed to provide them with optimal learning conditions, and our botanical garden.
+Our commitment to our students is at the heart of everything we do, with our three fully equipped campuses—designed to provide them with an optimal learning environment—and our botanical garden.

 2